Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 All of the following are class features of the cleric.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Clerics are proficient with all simple weapons, with all types of armor (light, medium, and heavy), and with shields (except tower shields).
+Clerics are proficient with all simple weapons, with all types of armor (light, medium, and heavy), and with shields (except tower shields).